littlektframework/littlektframework.github.io/_docs/starting/first-application.md

 permalink: /docs/starting/first-application
 ---

 This tutorial assumes the initial project setup has already been completed.

-For this tutorial we will be using the `JVM` target for our testing.
+For this tutorial, we will be using the `JVM` target for our testing.
 Ensure there is a `jvmMain` module already created.

 # The application

 The first thing when creating a new LittleKt application is to create a `LittleKtApp`.
-This app, once started, will create a context in which we can pass on in to our listeners to make use of.
-Each target may take slightly different parameters when creating a new `LittleKtApp` but fortunately there is a method that we can make use of to make it easy.
+This app, once started, will create a context that we can pass on to our listeners to make use of.
+Each target may take slightly different parameters when creating a new `LittleKtApp` but fortunately, there is a method that we can make use of to make it easy.

 ```kotlin
 // Under jvmMain/kotlin/my/game